Australia: An Increasingly Global Approach

 - the United Nations Convention against Transnational Organised Crime.

 The Extradition Act

 The Extradition Act 1988 (Cth) (Extradition Act) provides Australia’s legislative basis for extradition.
-Extradition involves a person in a foreign jurisdiction being lawfully transferred to the jurisdiction of a requesting state to serve a sentence or face prosecution.
-The Extradition Act stipulates the thresholds and standards that must be met before the Australian government can make or accept a request for extradition.
+Extradition involves a person in a foreign jurisdiction being lawfully transferred to the jurisdiction of a requesting state to serve a sentence or face criminal prosecution.
+The Extradition Act stipulates the criteria and standards that must be met before the Australian government can make or accept a request for extradition.
 It sets out a number of mandatory requirements that must be met before Australia can make or accept an extradition request.

 Comparable to the mutual assistance regime, the Extradition Act is the legislative basis under which numerous bilateral treaties are enacted into Australian domestic law.